dikortis/LetsTalkETC/Episodes/Episode_11.md

-University of California at Berkeley and so he's going to be discussing his his work so Manuel why don't you introduce once you tell tell a little bit about yourself how you got into this
+University of California at Berkeley and so he's going to be discussing his his work so Manuel why don't you introduce once you tell a little bit about yourself how you got into this